 - Crossover: Starting in 2012, the cast of the show also started doing their version of Countdown, dubbed 8 Out of 10 Cats Does Countdown.

-- Frothy Mugs of Water: In one of the Christmas episodes, Jimmy gave away a extremely large bottle of whiskey to Sean.
-Jimmy mentions about replacing it with something fake and Sean was really shocked it was real.
+- Frothy Mugs of Water: In one of the Christmas episodes, Jimmy gave away an extremely large bottle of whiskey to Sean.
+Jimmy mentions replacing it with something fake and Sean was really shocked it was real.
 However with Jedward in the studio, forcing any sane man to drink, predictable things happen and the whiskey was taken away.